Alleexx129/Alleexx129/README.md

 # Hello!
 I'm Lex

-I'm a passionate developer specializing in creating innovative and efficient Discord bots.
-With a knack for solving problems and automating tasks, I enjoy turning ideas into reality through code.
+I'm a passionate developer specializing in Python, but I also do Javascript, Java and *a bit* of HTML.

 ## What I Do

 ### Discord Bot Development
-I design, build, and maintain Discord bots that enhance user experience and community engagement.
-My bots range from simple moderation tools to complex, feature-rich applications.
+I create Python and Javascript discord bots from scratch, with designing

 ### Automation and Scripting
-I love automating repetitive tasks and creating scripts that save time and effort.
+I love automatizating tasks, since we are all lazy!

 ### Collaboration and Open Source
 I'm always open to collaborating on interesting projects and contributing to the open-source community.